myStrom/node-red-contrib-mystrom/ADVANCED.md

 ## Execution

-All devices can be controlled in two ways.
+Some devices can be controlled in two ways.
+That is all except for the buttons.

 1. Give a valid JSON payload as input.
 What is needed for a valid input can be seen under Usage.
-2. By specifing the wished function with via the property editor.
+2. By speciying the wished function with via the property editor.
 This is the easier option and is recommended for newer users. _If this option is chosen you can disregard the Usage section_

 If both options are available i.e. (a valid JSON gets sent as input to a myStrom node which has already been setup with the property editor) the JSON input will be executed.
 This means **JSON takes precedence over the property editor**.